 Stress is known to have the ability to disrupt a normal menstrual cycle.
 Hormones released during stress otherwise harm the overall health, but when it comes to a period, they have a more evolutionary, primal role.

 Essentially, your body's hormonal balance during stress will disrupt and result in late ovulation.
-In some women, the ovulation may not even occur during stressful times.
+In some women, ovulation may not even occur during stressful times.

 Scientists explain this with the body's strategy to avoid pregnancy in an uncertain environment.
 Essentially, stress signals that your body is under distress and not in a safe environment.
 In some cases, a mechanism to prevent pregnancy activate in form of period delay.